 For continuous use, store at 2-8 °C for up to one month.
-For prolonged storage, freeze in working aliquots at -20 °C. Repeated freezing and thawing, or storage in "frost-free" freezers, is not recommended.
+For prolonged storage, freeze in working aliquots at -20 °C. Repeated freezing and thawing is not recommended.
+Storage in "frost-free" freezers is also not recommended.
 If slight turbidity occurs upon prolonged storage, clarify the solution by centrifugation before use.
 Working dilution samples should be discarded if not used within 12 hours.